 One thing to notice about the SWOT analysis is how it can be broken down in:

-- Internal factors: strenghts and weaknesses are strictly tied to your business are internal factors which matter for the growth or decline of the organization.
+- Internal factors: strengths and weaknesses are strictly tied to your business are internal factors that matter for the growth or decline of the organization.

-- And external factors: opportunities and threats are external, market or industry-driven factors which matter for the growth or decline of the organization.
+- And external factors: opportunities and threats are external, market, or industry-driven factors that matter for the growth or decline of the organization.